 The strategy of an “irrevocable period” when buying a house

 The other pricing strategy that comes into play with MLS listings is implementing an “irrevocable period”.
 What does this mean?
 Irrevocable means “not retractable” by the buyer.
-As a result, we use this strategy as we coming out of a strong sellers market where holding offers is the norm.
+As a result, we find this is the best strategy coming out of a strong sellers market where holding offers is the norm.

 Let’s say a seller lists a home and requests that all offers come with a 48hr irrevocable.
 This means that the seller has asked the buyer to ensure their offer is valid for 48hrs from submission.